dylan-lang/opendylan/documentation/hacker-guide/source/compiler-internals.rst

 The method ``ensure-library-compiled`` computes, finishes and checks the data models.
 Afterwards the code models are generated (the control flow graph), then type inference is done and the optimizer is run.
 Finally the heaps are generated.
 These are methods defined in ``compilation-driver.dylan``, calling out to the modeling, conversion, flow-graph, typist and optimizer libraries.

 Finally the glue is emitted (in ``back-end-driver.dylan``) and the database is saved, which contains metadata of each library (like type information, code models, etc.).

+Some global warnings for libraries are defined and checked for in the management library.

+The unused file ``interface.dylan`` compares module and binding definitions, in order to judge whether the public API of a library/module has changed between two versions.
+Usage of this would allow lazy recompilation: only recompile if the API has changed of a linked library.

 dfmc-reader
 -----------